Karim El Ahmadi: Feyenoord

 In the following 2009–10 season under manager Mario Been, El Ahmadi was deployed in central midfield with the rise of youngsters Leroy Fer and Jonathan de Guzmán.
 Playing in this position, he played 26 league games.
-In the quarter final of the KNVB Cup, he scored a brace and set up a goal for captain Giovanni van Bronckhorst in a 3–0 win over PSV Eindhoven on 27 January 2010.
+In the quarter-final of the KNVB Cup, he scored a brace and set up a goal for captain Giovanni van Bronckhorst in a 3–0 win over PSV Eindhoven on 27 January 2010.
 Feyenoord would later on reach the final of the KNVB Cup, which they lost 6–1 on aggregate to Ajax.
-At the end of 2009–10 season, El Ahmadi was linked to another German team, Schalke 04.

 After a loan spell at Al Ahli Club, El Ahmadi returned to feyenoord.
 Under manager Ronald Koeman he managed to become a regular in the starting line-up as a midfielder forming a partnership with Jordy Clasie and Otman Bakkal.
 On 11 September 2011, he scored his first goal since 2009 in a 3–1 win over NAC Breda.
 On 16 October 2011, El Ahmadi scored again this season in a 4–0 win over VVV-Venlo.